bit101/quicksettings/README.md

 When the checkbox is clicked, it will set `model.visible` to true or false.

 These two changes allow you to have a single model object and a single change handler, which can greatly simplify your code.
-See binddemo.js/html in the demo folder.
+See the Bind Demo: http://bit101.github.io/quicksettings/demos/binddemo.html (source: http://bit101.github.io/quicksettings/demos/binddemo.js).

 Note that there are no bind functions for button, and several other controls that do not have changing values.
 The global change handler will be called when a button is pressed though.

 ## Misc.